reactjs/react.dev/content/docs/integrating-with-other-libraries.md

 <select className="Chosen-select" ref={el => this.el = el}>
 ```

 This is enough to get our component to render, but we also want to be notified about the value changes.
-To do this, we will subscribe to the jQuery `change` event on the `<select>` managed by Chosen.
+To do this, we will subscribe to the jQuery `change` event on the `<select />` managed by Chosen.

 We won't pass `this.props.onChange` directly to Chosen because component's props might change over time, and that includes event handlers.
 Instead, we will declare a `handleChange()` method that calls `this.props.onChange`, and subscribe it to the jQuery `change` event: